Category Archives: Humour

 Gulmina Khan Achakzai from FATA:

 Don’t you just love diversity?
 Well, Gulmina doesn’t.
 Don’t even think of showing interest in her ancestry because she’s sick of your patronizing looks.
 Even if they aren’t condescending, she still believes they are.
 But she’d love to give you a hardcore lecture on how Pashtuns are so better than Punjabis.
+If nothing else, “we’re light skinned.”

 And for male residents: